Quantum Supremacy through the Quantum Approximate Optimization Algorithm: Post-Selected Quantum Computing

-For illustration suppose we know that $M$ is $N/2+ 1$ or $N/2-1$ and we want to figure out which case we have.
+For illustration suppose we know that $M$ is $N/2$ or $N/2+1$ and we want to figure out which case we have.
 Since we imagine that $N$ is exponentially big, the two coefficients in \eq{blatz} differ from each other only by an exponentially small amount so even multiple copies of this state will not allow us to tell which one of the two coefficients is bigger.
 But we can use post-selection again.
-Make another copy of \eq{blatz} and perform a measurement on the product with a preselected outcome of $\ket{00}$ or $\ket{11}$ so we have the state \be \cN(\cos^2(\theta) \ket{00} + \sin^2(\theta)\ket{11}), \ee where $\cN$ is a normalization factor.
-By performing a CNOT and discarding the second register we can map \eq{postselected} to \be \cN(\cos^2(\theta) \ket{0} + \sin^2(\theta)\ket{1}).\ee Repeating this procedure $k$ times we can produce the state \be \cN'(\cos^{2^k}(\theta) \ket{0} + \sin^{2^k}(\theta)\ket{1}),\ee with $\cN'$ the appropriate normalization.
-With $k$ of order $\log(N)$ we can then distinguish whether $M$ is $N/2 + 1$ or $N/2 -1$.
-A slight modification of this argument would allow us to determine whether $M>T$ or $M\leq T$ for any choice of threshold $T$.
-With of order $\log(N)$ uses of this threshold procedure, with strategic choices of thresholds $T$, we can determine $M$ exactly.”
-Since post-selected quantum computing can count the number of marked items in the Grover problem it means that post-selected quantum computing can count the number of satisfying assignments for a combinatorial search problem such as 3SAT.